 It’s not just Dubai Mall that it’s famous for its „cooling down possibilities“.
 There is another „shopping experience“ in Emirates’ Center – a genuine ski resort.

 But, other shopping malls do not fall behind.
 There is the Time Square Center with a large chamber made of ice, or hiking and climbing area.
-Or Mirdif City Center where you will get simulation of skydiving.
-Wafi Center was built as a replica of Egyptian temple.
+Or Mirdif City Center where you will get a simulation of skydiving.
+Wafi Center was built as a replica of an Egyptian temple.

 Also, Ibn Battuta Center got its name after the famous scholar from Morocco who was 29 when he traveled the world in the 14th century, from Mozambique to Spanish Granada and from Cairo to China.
 This one includes Iranian, Indian, Andalusian sections.

-Next to those glittering, „the largest“, „the most expensive“ centers, there are those which may not be that big, but do have specific charm.
+Next to those glittering, „the largest“, „the most expensive“ centers, there are those which may not be that big but do have specific charm.

-Dubai is not just that, event though it seems it is the most important to be promoted as such – rich, glamorous, with luxury hotels, world-famous restaurants and expensive limos.
+Dubai is not just that, even though it seems it is the most important to be promoted as such – rich, glamorous, with luxury hotels, world-famous restaurants, and expensive limos.
 For those of you whose eyes are blinking for something more, but more exotic, authentic, the right place to be are souks in the old Dubai where you get greeted by unavoidable haggling.
 And then you remember…

-Event though English is the language you hear on the streets, street signs are written in both English and Arabic, and although Asians work in almost all the shops, agencies, cafes, behind counters, in bars – you are still in the Arab country.
-The fact one easily forgets having in mind that there are only 20 percent of Emiratis in Dubai.
+Even though English is the language you hear on the streets, street signs are written in both English and Arabic, and although Asians work in almost all the shops, agencies, cafes, behind counters, in bars – you are still in the Arab country.
+The fact one easily forgets having in mind that there is only 20 percent of Emiratis in Dubai.
 The other 80 are foreigners mostly coming from Asia (75 percent).

 Next: SKIING IN THE SUMMER (5)